New Name, Continued Focus on Birds & People

 Moving forward together

-We don’t yet have a new name.
-We will have a robust process to identify a name that encapsulates who we are and what we do, and that is inclusive and welcoming to all New Yorkers.
+We don’t yet have a new name but plan to announce one in Spring 2024.
+We have undertaken a robust process to identify a name that encapsulates who we are and what we do, and that is inclusive and welcoming to all New Yorkers.

 We know there will be those who disagree with our decision.
 But we hope that our commitment to the mission and our shared joy for birds will keep us moving forward, together, in this important work.

 Our commitment to Equity, Diversity, Inclusion, and Accessibility

 Changing the organization’s name is a visible representation of our commitment to equity, diversity, inclusion, and accessibility (EDIA)—but it is only one of many steps we are taking.
 Read more here about how we center EDIA in our conservation, engagement, and advocacy work, and in our internal operations.